bhargav-velisetti/flink_examples/README.md

 Batch Processing Examples :

   Creating Table/TableResults
   Read and Write to local filesystem.

+Added building the Flink schema from Json file